extrange/personal-blog/docs/blog-posts/2021-11-17-developing-in-wsl-containers.md

 ## Docker Containers, in WSL2, in VSCode

-In a nutshell, my solution is to use VSCode's [Remote - Containers]() extension, to open a folder in WSL2, and then mount that folder in a [Docker]() container.
+In a nutshell, my solution is to use VSCode's [Remote - Containers][vscode-remote-containers] extension, to open a folder in WSL2, and then mount that folder in a [Docker][docker] container.

 This has several benefits: